txt/plm18/doc/review10.md

 	   (print `(a ,a b ,b c ,c))
 	   (print `(a ,a b ,b c ,@c)))

-What are the results of these prints?
+What are the results of these `print`?

 Q10.
 For the following three, describle the problem and advangeage of each approach.